amitsaha/amitsaha.github.io/content/golang-notes-gitbackup.rst

 Ending notes
 ============

 ``gitbackup`` is mainly an educational project to build a tool which I and hopefully others find useful.
 I wanted to have reasonable test coverage for it, release binaries for multiple operating systems and architecture and have continuous testing setup on multiple operatng systems.
+So far, all of these has been successfully achieved.I am looking forward to using ``go dep`` more as I get a chance and also happy about making ``gitbackup`` compatible with standard go tools out of the box.

-So far, all of these has been successfully achieved.
-If you get a chance, please try it out and I welcome any feedback and contributions!
+If you get a chance, please `try it out <https://github.com/amitsaha/gitbackup#gitbackup---backup-your-github-and-gitlab-repositories>`__ and I welcome any feedback and contributions!